tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 We already got some insights about the weight.
 For example, we know the average fish weighs 400 grams.
 But that doesn't mean that 400 grams is a good number to represent all the fish!

-Also, we're Bayesians and we love distributions.
-So why don't just see the entire the distribution of all the weights?
+As Bayesians, we love distributions.
+So why not see the entire distribution as well?

 Here we see taller bins for lower weights and shorter ones for higher weights.
 In other words, smaller weights are more common.